WeiqunPengLab/IRTools/README.md

 # IRTools
-IRTools is a computational toolset for detection and analysis of intron retention from RNA-Seq libraries.
+IRTools is a computational toolset for detection and quantitative analysis of intron retention from RNA-Seq libraries.

 ## Table of Contents
 - [Installation](#installation)